Three steps to building an online business in a weekend

 - The number of clicks: This is closely linked with your click-through rate.
 This metric shows the number of times someone clicks on your content.

 Email marketing is another great way to nurture and build a relationship with your audience.
-You can use tools like GoDaddy’s Digital Marketing Suite to easily share news and promotions to all your potential leads.
-It’s a handy resource that lets you seamlessly create beautiful emails with no technical or design skills required.
+You can the tools built into Online Store to easily share news and promotions to all your potential leads.
+It’s a handy resource that lets you seamlessly create beautiful emails and social posts with no technical or design skills required.

 Tackle your new website with confidence